soup-dog/shit-hash/specification.md

 ### Contents
 The package should expose a single function, detailed below.

+### Testing
+Encouraged, but not obligatory.

+### Build Guide
+Every package must include a build guide.
+Builds will be released via GitHub.

 ## Shit Hash Function
 ### Name
 The function name should consist of the words "shit" and "hash", once each,